Rodgers throws 4 TDs, Packers beat Bears 35-16 for top seed

-The Green Bay Packers clinched the No. 1 seed in the NFC.
-Then they cut loose.

-”I didn’t see any tears,” Rodgers said. ”I’d probably be the one crying.
-I think anybody over 30 can appreciate … the emotions, the perspective changes a little bit.
-Each moment is a little more special.”

-Rodgers threw for four touchdowns, breaking his franchise record for scoring passes in a season, and Green Bay clinched the No. 1 seed in the NFC by beating the playoff-bound Chicago Bears 35-16 on Sunday.
+CHICAGO (AP) — Aaron Rodgers threw for four touchdowns, breaking his franchise record for scoring passes in a season, and the Green Bay Packers clinched the No. 1 seed in the NFC by beating the playoff-bound Chicago Bears 35-16 on Sunday.

 The Packers (13-3) earned a bye while winning their sixth in a row and beat Chicago (8-8) for the 19th time in 22 games, counting the postseason.

-”This is a special season,” Rodgers said. ”It will always be a special season for me.
-It’s been a special year as well. … It’s such a difficult time for so many people.
-I have such an understanding and appreciation for how difficult it’s been on so many people.
-I’ve really just tried to have a good perspective, an attitude of gratitude and really just enjoy every moment of this season.”

 The Bears are headed to the playoffs for the second time in coach Matt Nagy’s three years despite the loss because Arizona fell to the Los Angeles Rams.
-Chicago will be at New Orleans (12-4) at Sunday at 4:40 p.m.
-EST.
+Chicago will be at New Orleans (12-4).

-”I don’t care how we got there,” safety Eddie Jackson said. ”We’re in.
-That’s the marvel of it.”

 Rodgers joined Peyton Manning (2004 and 2013) as the only players to throw for at least 45 touchdowns in multiple seasons.
-He now has 48, surpassing his previous high of 45 in his first MVP season of 2011, and just five interceptions.
+He now has 48, surpassing his previous high of 45 in his first MVP season of 2011.

-Rodgers completed 19 of 24 passes for 240 yards without getting picked off and had a 147.9 rating.
+Rodgers completed 19 of 24 passes for 240 yards without an interception and had a 147.9 rating.
 He also improved to 21-5 against Chicago, counting the postseason.

-”The MVP should be locked up,” Davante Adams said. ”There’s nothing else to really talk about.
-You look at what we’ve done and what he’s been able to do, and they’ve hit him with everything.
-Said he didn’t have any weapons, and we go out there and go 13-3 regular season.”

-He broke Sterling Sharpe’s team record for receptions in a season and tied his mark for touchdown catches in a year on Sunday.
+Davante Adams broke Sterling Sharpe’s record for receptions in a season and tied his mark for touchdown catches in a year.
 Adams had six receptions to bump his total to 115 and surpass Sharpe’s mark of 112 in 1993.
 His 6-yard score late in the game gave him 18 TD’s, matching Sharpe’s team record in 1994.

-Marquez Valdes-Scantling became the first Packer since Jordy Nelson in 2014 with two touchdown catches of 70 or more yards in a season.
-He caught a 72-yarder in the second quarter, though he also dropped a potential 63-yard TD early in the third.

 Aaron Jones ran for a score in the closing minutes.
 And the Packers beat Chicago again after pounding the Bears at Lambeau Field to start their win streak.

-The Bears are the third team since the 1970 merger to reach the playoffs after losing six in a row.
-The Monsters of the Midway bounced back by winning three straight against struggling teams.
+The Bears jumped back into contention by winning three straight against struggling teams after dropping six in a row.
 But against Green Bay, the result was a familiar one.

 Mitchell Trubisky went 33 for 42 with 252 yards and an interception.